TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-cloud/troubleshooting-&-support/glossary.md

 ### Edge

-A deployment type: Additional workers with varying functionality that are linked to the main control plane.
+A deployment type: Additional workers with varying functionality that are linked to the main control plane and can be deployed in a different region from the Control Plane.

 ### Instance